iamarbabkhan/Git/setup-git-with-github.md

 #### Initializing Repository and Pushing to GitHub
 Now, let's initialize a local repository and push it to GitHub.
 Follow these steps:
 ```
-git remote add origin https://github.com/YourUsername/YourRepository.git
+git remote add origin https://github.com/iamarbabkhan/git-notes.git
 git init
 git add .
 git commit -m "Initial commit message"
 git push -u origin main
 ```
-* Replace "YourUsername" with your GitHub username and "YourRepository" with the name of your repository.
+* Replace "iamarbabkhan" with your GitHub username and "git-notes" with the name of your repository.

 #### Resuming Work Using HTTPS with GitHub
 After the initial setup, resuming work with GitHub is straightforward: